lanwen/lanwen.github.io/content/posts/2021-03-01_jenkins-custom-pipeline-dsl.md

         // this is an optional parameter in case we don't need to deploy to both envs we have only "staging" // default: "staging" and "prod"

-        params { // some parameters we have to specify manually depending on the env staging = [
+        // some parameters we have to specify manually depending on the env params("staging") {
-                RemoteBucketParam: "lksd4nnl.s3.aws.com",
-            ]

-            prod = [
+            RemoteBucketParam = "lksd4nnl.s3.aws.com"
+        }
+        params("prod") {
-                RemoteBucketParam: "lksd4nnl.s3.aws.com"
+            RemoteBucketParam = "lksd4nnl.s3.aws.com"
-            ]
         }
     }
 }